mscfd/emacs-f90-ts-mode/README.md

 There are a number of features still missing or incomplete.
 The following list provides features planned for implementation (somewhat ordered by priority):

-- Test with Emacs 31 and its new tree-sitter related features.
 - Provide code folding: add support for hideshow `hs-minor-mode`, `outline-mode` (both provided by emacs core) and external `treesit-fold` package.
 - Make indentation and alignment aware of fill-column: Do not suggest an indentation if the line exceeds fill-column.